Extractions

 • To get rid of an infection or decay that doesn’t respond to root canal treatment

-• To treat an impacted wisdom tooth.
+• To remove an impacted wisdom tooth.

 extractions Laurence Palmer DDS dentist in Ogden UT Dr. Laurence Palmer

 After examining your affected teeth and determining your candidacy for extraction, we will numb your tooth, jaw bone, and gums surrounding the area by administering a local anesthetic.
-The tooth will then be pulled using special appliances devised to grip the tooth.
-But if the tooth to be extracted is impacted or broken, the dentist may make an incision into the gum to perform the extraction.
-The incision will be closed with sutures after the process.
+We will then pull the tooth using specialized dental tools devised to grip the tooth.

 After Tooth Extractions in Ogden